henrikvtcodes/henrikvtcodes/readme.md

 # Hello, I'm `henrikvtcodes`

-I am a developer of many things at once, poorly.
+I like to make useful stuff.
 Also studying Computer Science.
 Primarily proficient in frontend/fullstack web development, but I also dabble in low level programming, system administration/homelabbing, and embedded software.
 I am also a Programming & Control Systems mentor on FRC team 9101, [Green Mountain Robotics](https://github.com/greenmountainrobotics).
 ### `/using`

 | Category         | Tool                                                                                                            |